 Ctrl+v → block visual mode (aka column selection)

-Once selected, you can d
+Once selected, you can d, y, or p like usual.

 File Operations